psu-libraries/scholarsphere/app/views/markdown/help.md

 *   Deposits larger than 100 GB in size require approval from repository managers in Penn State Libraries.
 This limit applies to the total size of files in a work or in a collection of related works by the same depositor.
 For more, see [ScholarSphere’s Content and Deposit Policy](https://scholarsphere.psu.edu/policies).
 *   To receive approval for depositing large datasets, [contact us](https://scholarsphere.psu.edu/contact).

 #### How can I deposit very large datasets that are too large to upload through the web browser?

 *   We can arrange to receive large datasets using [Globus](https://www.globus.org/).
 [Contact us, and we will help you](https://scholarsphere.psu.edu/contact).

 #### What's the difference between ScholarSphere and cloud services like Dropbox?

 *   **Reliability:** ScholarSphere is a Penn State service that is fully funded and supported by the University Libraries and Information Technology Services.
 That is, the two most reputable organizations at Penn State responsible for knowledge management and information security and organization oversee the service and the infrastructure supporting it, to make persistently accessible the content that is deposited into ScholarSphere.
 *   **Preservation:** Our main focus is to preserve your scholarly work and make it accessible for the long term.
 Files deposited into ScholarSphere undergo audits and other digital preservation checks.
 This helps ensure that your scholarship will be available for generations to come.
 Dropbox and Box, on the other hand, are primarily file-sharing and file-storage services, rather than digital repository services implementing digital preservation best practices.
 *   **Sharing scholarship for public access:** ScholarSphere collects scholarly and scientific research outputs primarily for public access to them, largely in accordance with Open Access principles and in compliance with funding agency data management planning requirements.
-As commercial services focused mainly on file sharing and file storage, Dropbox and Box are open to a variety of content and not really intended for making content accessible and searchable via the web.i
+As commercial services focused mainly on file sharing and file storage, Dropbox and Box are open to a variety of content and not really intended for making content accessible and searchable via the web.